22 Restaurant Marketing Ideas For More Regular CustomersUpdated on July 15, 2021

 - Your business’s data must be referenced (cited) on other popular web pages (#5)

-- You should have and use your free Google My Business account (#6)
+- You should have and use your free Google Business Profile account (#6)

 SEO is not a one-shot deal, but must be continually worked upon and revised as Google’s algorithms (formulas) change all the time.